lucathehun/IT-wiki/Contents/Prüfungen/SysAdmin/Q&A/Better Cheatsheet.md

 - [ ] c.
 Sie bezeichnet, welche Datenänderungen durch das Anfertigen eines Backups gelöscht werden.

-- [x] d.
+- [ ] d.
 Sie bezeichnet, welcher Zeitraum nicht durch ein Backup abgesichert ist, also verloren sein könnte.

 ### **Antwort**

--  d: Sie bezeichnet, welcher Zeitraum nicht durch ein Backup abgesichert ist, also verloren sein könnte.
+**d.
+Sie bezeichnet, welcher Zeitraum nicht durch ein Backup abgesichert ist, also verloren sein könnte.**

-- **Erklärung**: RPO beschreibt den maximalen Zeitraum, in dem Daten durch einen Ausfall verloren gehen können.
-Es definiert den Zeitpunkt, zu dem die Daten wiederhergestellt werden müssen, und gibt somit die Toleranzgrenze für Datenverluste an.
+**Definition of RPO**
+The Recovery Point Objective (RPO) indeed refers to the maximum acceptable amount of data loss, measured in time, due to an incident.
+In simpler terms, it indicates how much data can be lost before it significantly affects business operations.
+For example, an RPO of 24 hours means the backup can be up to a day old, so any data within that last 24 hours could be lost.

 ## 2. **Wiederherstellungsprozess**